gersondekleuver/MCLCCT/README.md

 ## Replication

-To replicate results run on python 3.8.5:
+To replicate results on Ubuntu with python 3.8.5:

 ```
 # activate virtual environment